 Former SFUSD employees are not granted access to district systems after their employment with the SFUSD had ended.
-This applies all systems that an employee may have had access to during their employment including their SFUSD Gmail account, and content stored in their Google Drive (Docs, Sheets, Slides, Forms, Classroom, etc.)
+This applies to all systems that an employee may have had access to during their employment including their SFUSD Gmail account, and content stored in their Google Drive (Docs, Sheets, Slides, Forms, Classroom, etc.)

 An employee's Google account data is not deleted upon departure from SFUSD.
 Existing permissions set on shared materials continue.